sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/keras/inferable_quantizers/README.md

 import tensorflow as tf
 from model_compression_toolkit import quantizers_infrastructure as qi

-# Create an activation symmetric quantizer for quantizing a tensorflow tensor.
-The quantizer
-# has the following properties:
+# Creates an ActivationSymmetricInferableQuantizer quantizer.
-# * It uses 8 bits for quantization.
-# * It quantizes the tensor per-tensor (in activation quantization we support only per-tensor quantization).
+# The quantizer uses 8 bits for quantization and quantizes the tensor per-tensor
+# (per-channel quantization is not supported in activation quantizers).
-# * It uses an unsigned quantization range (namely, between 0 to a threshold).
+# The quantization is unsigned, meaning the range of values is between 0 and the
-# Since it is a symmetric activation quantizer it needs to have the thresholds.
-Thus, the quantizer also
-# uses the threshold 5.
+# threshold, which is 5.0.
 quantizer = qi.keras_inferable_quantizers.ActivationSymmetricInferableQuantizer(num_bits=8,
                                                                                 threshold=[5.0],
                                                                                 signed=False)